11 Tips for integrating VRF HVAC systems

 So while you might be used to integrating functions on a systemwide level, you should be careful to make sure you integrate the functions for each unit separately.

-When two or more indoor VRF units are physically linked to work as a group, only the master unit (the unit with the lowest unique system address) can be controlled.
+When two or more indoor units are physically linked to work as a group, only the master unit can be controlled.

-You shouldn’t add any of the slave units into the automation system since all of the slave units will ignore any other commands received.
+You shouldn’t add any of the slave units into the automation mapping since all of the slave units will ignore any commands received.

 Usually, the VRF will measure the temperature through a sensor mounted inside the indoor unit.
 This is often mistakenly interpreted as the actual room temperature.